joelvaneenwyk/plex-service-wrapper/README.md

 To completely remove the PlexService application, do the following:

 1. Open an *elevated* command prompt.
-(Start menu, type 'cmd', right-click, run as administrator)
+Start menu, type `cmd`, right-click, and press *run as administrator*
 2. Enter the following commands:

     ```batch